|Best Overall||Petmate Two Door Top Load Kennel|

 How to Choose the Best Puppy Training Crate

 Not every crate will work for every pup, parent, or household.
-So before exploring the training crate options, consider the following factors so you know exactly what to look for.
+So before exploring the training crate options, consider the following factors so you know exactly what to look for:

 Dog Size and Temperament

 If you have limited space in your home, it’s nice to have a collapsible or foldable crate that you can discreetly stow away.
 If you plan on taking your dog in the car in the crate, make sure the crate will fit into the space, especially if you drive a smaller car.
 In addition, if you are using the crate for your puppy to nap in during the day, you will want to make sure that it fits the space where it will go in your home.

 Are you going to travel a lot with the crate or fly with your dog?
 If so, be sure to check airline regulations and plan accordingly.
 Although many of the carriers on this list are airline approved, some of them are not.
 Also, the more time your dog will spend in the crate, the more important it is to make sure traveling is a comfortable experience for them with ample ventilation.

 The price of puppy training crates can vary.
 But we tracked down a few quality, affordable products, and we’re sure you can find one that works within your budget.